AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-organization.md

 ![Match keys selection step.](/help/assets/setup/manage-organization/add-organization-match-keys.png){zoomable="yes"}

 Select up to five match keys that you plan to use.
 Later, when setting up connections, you can remove unwanted match keys but cannot add new ones.
+Set the identity count threshold (minimum count) for each selected match key.
+Match keys with fewer than the minimum count will not appear in the identity breakdowns for some use cases.

 Available match keys in Real-Time CDP Collaboration can be of three types: